Last Updated on

 Every Christmas Eve we have a family gathering and have a huge Mexican (or at least Mexican inspired) feast.
 Usually we’ve gotten the empanadas from a local Mexican bakery but I wanted to be able to eat them without having to go out to that bakery.
 So I’ve figured out how to make baked empanadas from home.

 I’ve tried making the baked empanadas a few times but the recipes I tried have never really hit the spot.
 I finally found a recipe off Food Network that with a little tweaking fit the bill.
 I really love tomatoes and potatoes but my husband prefers them with just the meat and olives.
 These are really simple to customize to your liking.

-I use my trusty ol’ pie dough recipe instead of the empanada dough she suggests.
+I use my pie dough instead of the empanada dough she suggests.
 I’m sure to purists this is a sin but I know I can make this pie dough without screwing it up and I often have leftovers of it floating around in my fridge or freezer so I just use that.
 No need to over complicate things.
 If making pie dough freaks you out, go ahead and buy a couple rolls of the store bought stuff.
 You do what you need to do!

 I made the first batch fried which were amazing!
 Flaky pie fried pie crust with that savory filling.
 Yum!
 They do take longer to make because I could only do one in a time in my little deep fryer but I love that little deep fryer!